Soul Dancing

-Soul Dancing is the third album by American singer-songwriter Taylor Dayne.
-It was released in 1993 on Arista Records and peaked at No. 51 on the US Billboard 200.
+Soul Dancing is the third studio album by American singer-songwriter Taylor Dayne released on July 13, 1993 by Arista Records.

+This album peaked at No. 51 on the US Billboard 200.

+Soul Dancing was also certified Gold in the US by the RIAA.

+Background

 The album includes the singles "Send Me a Lover", "I'll Wait", "Say a Prayer", and her rendition of Barry White's "Can't Get Enough of Your Love".

-The song "I'll Wait" was featured in the 1994 Disney comedy Blank Check.
+As well "I'll Wait" was featured in the 1994 Disney comedy feature film Blank Check.

 Critical reception

 Dave Obee from Calgary Herald wrote, "Taylor Dayne is full of life, and as she sings she bites the heads off nails.
 She growls.
 Close your eyes, you can see her defiant strut.
 She even makes a Barry White song sound masculine."
-Greg Sandow from Entertainment Weekly complimented it as a "killer pop album".
+Greg Sandow from Entertainment Weekly called Soul Dancing a "killer pop album".
 He added, "Can’t fault her choice of material; these are crisp, focused, hook-filled pop songs, every one of them a likely radio hit."

+Connie Johnson of the Los Angeles Times remarked "On this 11-song collection, Dayne's exaggerated enunciation and overblown, diva-style soulfulness have never been put to finer use".

+Leonard Pitts Jr. of the Miami Herald wrote, "Soul Dancing is the one thing that few records are these days: solid.
+Solid vocalist.
+Solid songs.
+Solid production...Skip the hype.
+Taylor Dayne makes crisp, tuneful pop.
+Perfect summertime ear candy.
+And really, now, what more do you need?"